 Take the time to explore and have fun along the way.
 Don’t rush your road trips.
 A road trip should be fun and feel free!

-Exploring all of the California coastline is the best experience you will ever have.
-Take the time to get through LA traffic while exploring the gorgeous weather and scenery.
+Exploring all of the California coastlines is the best experience you will ever have.
+Take the time to get through L.A. traffic while exploring the gorgeous weather and scenery.
 This itinerary I made was for 7 days.

 I spent a week exploring the beaches, and stayed for a day in each beach.
 Of course, it is up to you to see how long you want to stay in each beach.

 If you are taking a shorter trip then be sure to leave some beaches out.
 But these beaches listed below are definitely worth checking out along the way.